renaissance-publishing/renaissance/content/chapters/23-races.md

 ### Gnomes

   - Gnomes live in burrows in the lower ranges of the World Spine Mountains.

-  - Gnome burrows reside near the surface; they are “burried shallow,” with surface entrances.
+  - Gnome burrows reside near the surface; they are “buried shallow,” with surface entrances.

   - Gnome communities tend to be small; a dozen families or fewer, spread across as many burrows.

   - Gnomish communities tend to be isolated; they are not eager to receive guests, not even other Gnomes.

   - The outsiders they deal most frequently with are Kobolds, from burrows dug deeper underground in the World Spine Mountains.

   - Gnome communities tend to be *idiosyncratic*, owing to their limited outside contact.

   - Gnomish culture can blend the hedonic and the materialistic in strange ways.
     Because their communities are small and isolated, they are used to suffering hardship and want; however, they are also highly pleasure-seeking in their own way, and tend to be highly libertine and indulgent in the pursuit of mortal pleasure (when they have the opportunity).

   - As a result, they may appear to be humble, simple and rustic — until evening descends, when the party drugs come out.

 #### Vitals